I’m going to begin this post by saying what’s true for me…

 I am an extrovert, meaning I derive energy from social interaction with other people.
 I was known as a social butterfly growing up - easily cultivating friendships in my various jobs and school activities.
 I have a regular practice of gathering with women in my community and often post joyful pictures of these gatherings on Instagram.

 You may be thinking…”Sure Becca, good for you.
 But this sisterhood thing is really HARD for me.”

 I hear from a lot of women in my work, who share just how painful their relationships with women have been.
 They say they prefer male friends because women have always been catty, bitchy, territorial, and backstabbing in their experience.
 They have chosen to trust women and have felt betrayed and judged, so they now choose to keep female relationships on the surface with a fiercely guarded heart.

-The kind of sisterhood I hear these women are craving is the kind where they can be raw and open, and trusting in a judgement free zone.
+The kind of sisterhood I hear these women are craving is the kind where they can be raw and open and trusting in a judgment-free zone.